Jean Leung, BA, Msw B,

 Although each individual piece certainly speaks for itself, when seen in the context of the artist’s background, ideas, and singular technique, it gains a degree of vitality and significance that indicates the true measure of the work.

-Visitors Welcome: 185 West Long Island Rd.
+185 West Long Island Rd.
 North Grand Pre

 Other Venues: Apple Bin Gallery